BSAR NSW Research

 Recreational canyoning groups are questioning the traditional knots to join rope or tape.
 It has been argued that the more traditional Double Fisherman’s Knot is very tight to undo after use and often catches on obstacles during rope pull down.
 The Tape Knot can be difficult to adjust and now some groups have started using unconventional knots such as the Overhand Knot for joining rope or tape.

-An information sheet about BSAR and this research is available here.
+An information sheet about BSAR NSW and this research is available here.

 The abstract of the research presented at the September 2001 ORIC conference is available here.